Conteo de letras de una frase con los dedos y matrices

 Maclellan, E. (1995).
 Counting all, counting on, counting up, counting down: The role of counting in learning to add and subtract.
 Education 3-13, 23(3), 17-21.

-Previtali, P., Rinaldi, L. y Girelli, L. (2011).
+Previtali, P., Rinaldi, L., & Girelli, L. (2011).
 Nature or nurture in finger counting: a review on the determinants of the direction of number–finger mapping.
 Frontiers in Psychology, 2, 363.

 Sabando Álvarez, M. C. (2020).
 Numerical monoids, numerical operads and applications to combinatorics (Bachelor's thesis, Universidad de Investigación de Tecnología Experimental Yachay).